SRI-CSL/llvm2smt/README.md

 (check-sat)
 ```

+This tests whether the functions `@lhs` and `@rhs` can produce different results when run of the same input.

 We can then give the entire file to an SMT solver, such as `yices-smt2`,  to conclude:

 ```
 > yices-smt2 shufflevector.smt
 unsat
 ```
+As expected, the assertion is not satisfiable: if we give both functions the same input, they produce the same result.